 On the plus side, the Murano is more of a luxury SUV than a people mover.
 This means that it's more likely to be well cared for by previous owners.

-As often the case, the first model year received the most complaints, so it's probably a good idea to stay away from the 2009 model.
+As it is often the case, the first model year received the most complaints, so it's probably a good idea to stay away from the 2009 model.

 Several reported problems are related to the AWD system and they are expensive to repair.
 A front-wheel drive model will have less potential problems.

-What to look for when buying a used Nissan Murano: When test-driving a used Murano, pay attention to the way the CVT transmission operates, since it's very expensive to replace.
+What to look for when buying a used Nissan Murano: When test-driving a used Murano, pay attention to the way the CVT transmission operates, since it's expensive to replace.
 A whining or whirring noise, lack of power or shudder on acceleration or delayed engagement indicate problems.
+Often, CVT problems show up after driving for some time, when a transmission fluid is fully warmed up.
 Read more: What to watch out for when buying a used car with a CVT.

 Watch out for the Check Engine light staying on; one of the possible problems is a failed catalytic converter, which will cost close to $1,000 to replace.

-Test all the power equipment, including a sunroof, power liftgate, power-adjusted steering wheel and power driver's seat.
-All these features will also be costly to repair.
+Test all the power equipment, including a sunroof, power liftgate, power-adjusted steering and power driver's seat.
+All these features will also cost a lot to repair.
 Several Murano owners mentioned a failed power tilt adjustment mechanism of the steering and problems with the power liftgate.